Late Teething sign of intelligence: Benefits of late teething

 So while late eruption and ASD do correlate, other social and behavioral symptoms would also be present.
 If you have other concerns about autism, do bring up late teething to your pediatrician.

-What Late Teething Could Be a Sign of
+What Late Teething Could Actually Be a Sign of

 While intelligence likely isn’t a factor, late teething can point to: